 This Utah Nonprofit Helped 100 Refugees Get Diplomas.
-Next: Jobs | Fast Company
+Next: Jobs

 Once she’s earned her degree, One Refugee’s career-advancement program will be there for her, should she need it.
 The woman running it certainly understands how out-of-reach the idea of a stable professional life can be for someone who has lost almost everything.
 Mlikota fled Bosnia in 1992, just weeks before residents of her hometown were thrown in concentration camps by Serbian militants.
 She spent the next five years in Germany, where she became a registered nurse, married a fellow Bosnian refugee, and got pregnant with their first child.
 But when the Bosnian war officially ended, Germany expelled the 320,000 refugees it had absorbed.

 “That’s when the panic hits,” Mlikota says.
+She couldn’t remain in Germany, but dangerous ethnic tension still gripped Bosnia.
 “I’m pregnant.
-We can’t go to Bosnia.
-Our hometown was in Serbian territory and none of our parents were Serbs . . . it’s just like, what do we do now?”
+We can’t go to Bosnia. . . .
+It’s just like, what do we do now?”

 After Mlikota and her husband Denis settled in Salt Lake City in 1998, she noticed a sign in front of O.C.
 Tanner announcing that it was hiring.
-Other Bosnian refugees had started working there and encouraged the Mlikotas to apply.
+At the time, it was a jewelry business that produced employee-recognition items; other Bosnian refugees had started working there and encouraged the Mlikotas to apply.
 The couple barely spoke English but were hired to manufacture rings.
 They’ve been with the company ever since, working their way up the corporate ladder.
 Mlikota managed the company’s sales-training program before joining One Refugee.

 The career-advancement program is only in the beginning stages.
 “We’re literally doing R&D right now,” Mlikota says.
 She is recruiting corporate partners for an internship program—a local bank and real estate investment firm have signed on—and wants executives to act as mentors.
 But unknowns remain: Are graduates getting jobs in their fields of study, or “survival jobs” that just pay the bills?
 Are they underpaid relative to non-refugee colleagues?
 Should One Refugee finance graduate education or professional training?